 - Completes all agency required documentation, including progress notes and assessments, in a timely manner and according to agency policy and best practice.

-- Attends CALM agency staff meetings and weekly team meetings
+- Attends CALM agency staff meetings, individual and group supervision, and weekly team meetings.

 - Maintains safe practices.